Sign Up Free

 This brings up what's often called the blockchain trilemma: the observation that it's very difficult for any single blockchain to maximize decentralization, security, and scalability at the same time.
 Bitcoin prioritizes decentralization and security, which is why it processes only about 7 transactions per second compared to Visa's reported capacity of thousands.
 Newer blockchains like Solana prioritize speed and scalability but use fewer validators, which raises questions about how decentralized they truly are.

 These tradeoffs aren't flaws.
 They're design choices.
-Understanding them is what separates informed participation from guesswork, and it's the reason this topic matters well beyond the technical details.
+And understanding them is what separates informed participation from guesswork.

 Why Understanding Blockchain Matters in 2026